Elm-R/Personal-Medicine-Tracker/README.md

 ## Kubernetes Setup
 - Each application runs as a Kubernetes Job executing Python scripts to completion
 - CSV included in the image (optionally shared via PersistentVolumeClaim)
-- (Planned) Replace the CSV-only approach with the Database approach
+- Replaced the CSV-only approach with a MySQL database deployed in Kubernetes for persistent storage.
 - AWS credentials via Secrets, non-sensitive config via ConfigMaps, accessed as environment variables